-We do not have any operations in any of the 10 high risk countries1 identified in the 2018 Global Slavery Index (2018 Index) as having the highest prevalence of modern slavery.
-Of the 347 supply partners who have completed ADCO's Modern Slavery Survey, none have any operations in those countries.
-We also do not operate in any of the 10 countries2 identified in the 2018 Index as having the largest absolute numbers of people living in modern slavery.
-However, we acknowledge that a small number of our supply partners do have operations in those countries or procure goods or materials directly from those countries, most notably China, the Philippines and India.
+We do not have any operations in any of the 10 high risk countries1 identified in the 2023 Global Slavery Index (2023 Index) as having the highest prevalence of modern slavery.
+Of the 371 supply partners who have completed ADCO's Modern Slavery Survey, none have any operations in those countries.
+We also do not operate in any of the 10 countries2 identified in the 2023 Index as having the largest absolute numbers of people living in modern slavery.
+However, we acknowledge that a very small number of our supply partners either do have operations in those countries or procure goods or materials directly from those countries, most notably China..
 We explore this further in this statement under Assessing Effectiveness.